danyboy666/ESPArduLCD/README.md

 - ETHLCD_SEND_DATA	0x02
 - ETHLCD_SET_BACKLIGHT	0x04

-I've added replys client.write(cmd) since the original code was handling the tcp layer this is the way I found to send tcp ack.
+I've added replies client.write(cmd) since the original code was handling the tcp layer this is the way I found to send tcp ack.
 Not sure if this proper or not but it works and I removed all other cases since i'm only handling the lcdproc requests;

 # lcdproc configuration